AdobeDocs/experience-platform.en/help/profile/ui/profile-customization.md

 ## Edit and remove cards

 In addition to resizing and reordering cards, you can edit the content of certain cards and remove some cards from the dashboard entirely.
-Not all cards can be edited or removed because they contain either read-only or required information.
-For example, the [!UICONTROL Channel preferences] card cannot be edited because that information is read-only and the [!UICONTROL Linked identities] card cannot be edited or deleted because that information is both read-only and a required part of the profile.

-In order to edit or remove a card, select the ellipses (`...`) in the top-right corner of the card.
+Select the ellipses (`...`) in the top-right corner of the card in order to edit or remove it.
 This opens a dropdown with options to either [!UICONTROL Edit] or [!UICONTROL Remove] the card, depending on the properties of the card selected.

-Selecting [!UICONTROL Delete] removes the card from the dashboard.
+>[!NOTE]
+>
+>Not all cards can be edited or removed.
+This is because some cards contain read-only or required information.
+If a card does not have an ellipses in the top-right corner, it contains read-only AND required information and cannot be edited nor can be it removed.
+If a card has ellipses in the corner and selecting it shows only an option to [!UICONTROL Remove] the card, the card information is read-only and cannot be edited.

 ![](../images/profile-customization/profiles-edit-remove-resized.png)